Zaneham/SLATEC/README.md

 ## What's the Story?

 Saw this massive old-school maths library sitting there with thousands of GOTOs and thought "screw it, why not give it a go?"
 Turns out SLATEC gets used in quite a bit of scientific code out there, built by US national laboratories (Sandia, Los Alamos, Lawrence Livermore, NIST, Oak Ridge).
-The maths is mint, but the code style is properly vintage.
+The maths is mint, but the code style is properly vintage and its kind of giving my old 1998 Kia Sportage.

+This library is still used and is pulled into many scientific applications, it's embedded in scipy and referenced pretty much everywhere.
+But no one wants to touch it.

+Now I know what you must be thinking: Why're the All Blacks losing their steam?
+Nah jokes!
+"Why not GSL?"

+Well the issue with GSL is that it sits under the GPL license, now I am not a lawyer but if you link against it then any code you write must also be released under the same license.
+So its absolutely rubbish for people who're using it for commercial or scientific applications or even just regular people messing about.
+GSL is also just C with a FORTRAN wig on.
+SLATEC is FORTRAN native so theres far less friction!

 So here we are, keeping the mathematical goodness while making the code actually readable.